davclark/27DaysForms/README.md

 INSTALLATION

-You need Anaconda installed.
+You need Anaconda installed, or if you really insist on using python / pip / etc. you can probably just figure it out.
 Get the miniconda installer here, and choose the 3.5 (or later) version:

     https://conda.io/miniconda.html